enspiral/handbook/catalysts.md

 Started: April 1, 2016

-Stewards:

-1. Craig Amborse

-2. Jessy-Kate Schingler

-3. Alanna Krause
+Stewards: Craig Ambrose, Jessy-Kate Schingler, Alanna Krause

 I’m Susan, currently based in a polehouse in Titirangi.
 I will be serving as a Catalyst 2 days a week, sponsored by Enspiral Services and Enspiral Academy.